 One of the easiest ways to improve your SEO is to use anchor text wisely.

 Links to other pages on your website or external pages should be optimised so that Google knows why they’re being referred to another source.
 Inconsistencies in subject matter and links that don’t flow between relatable topics signal to Google that there’s dodgy link business happening on your website.
-For example, we might choose to send our readers to a related SEO post, so I’d include an anchor text link in this phrase: find out more about the latest SEO techniques for wedding pro’s in an earlier Bridebook post.

 We’ve told Google and our readers what the page is about before we’ve sent anyone anywhere.